defx/product-catalog/README.md

-# Moneybox Product Catalog
+# Product Catalog

 A cross-platform product catalog system built with Next.js, Express API, and Contentful CMS.
-This application provides a centralized way for customers to explore Moneybox's product offerings, organized by financial product categories.
+This application provides a centralized way for customers to explore product offerings, organized by financial product categories.

 ## Quick Start